A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Abstract

 \section{Abstract}

 Efficient modeling of \gls{hts} is crucial for real-time quench monitoring; however, full-order electromagnetic simulations remain prohibitively costly due to the strong nonlinearities.
-Conventional reduced-order methods, such as the \gls{pod} and \gls{deim}, alleviate this cost but are limited by intrusive implementation and by the need for many interpolation points.
+Conventional projection-based reduced-order modeling pipelines for nonlinear problems, such as \gls{pod}–\gls{deim}, alleviate this cost but often require intrusive access to the \gls{fom} operators and a substantial number of interpolation points for hyperreduction.
 This work investigates reduced-order strategies for \gls{iem} of \gls{hts} systems.
 We present the first application of \gls{pod}–\gls{deim} to \gls{iem}-based \gls{hts} models, and introduce a Structured \gls{neuralode} approach that learns nonlinear dynamics directly in the reduced space.
-Benchmark results show that the \gls{neuralode} outperforms \gls{pod}–\gls{deim} in both efficiency and accuracy, highlighting its potential for real-time superconducting simulations.
+The benchmark results show that \gls{neuralode} outperforms \gls{pod}–\gls{deim} both in efficiency and accuracy, highlighting its potential for real-time simulations of superconductors.

 \begin{adjustwidth}{2.5em}{2.5em} \textbf{Keywords:} High Temperature Superconductor, AC Losses, Integral Equation Method, Proper Orthogonal Decomposition, Discrete Empirical Interpolation Method, Neural ODE \end{adjustwidth}